m4oc/kubeai/docs/README.md

 # KubeAI: AI Inferencing Operator

+> **🚨 Looking for New Maintainers**
+>
+> We are looking for new maintainers to take over this project!
+If you're interested in becoming a maintainer and helping drive the future of KubeAI, please reach out on our [Discord channel](https://discord.gg/JeXhcmjZVm).

 Deploy and scale machine learning models on Kubernetes.
-Built for LLMs, embeddings, reranking, and speech-to-text.
+Built for LLMs, embeddings, and speech-to-text.

 ## Highlights